geosolutions-it/MapStore2/docs/developer-guide/internationalization.md

     addLocaleData([...en, ...it, ...fr, ...de, ...es, ...ru]);
     ```
 1. add the relative flag inside `web\client\components\I18N\images\flags` naming it ru-RU.png
-1. add the russian translations inside `web\client\translations` naming it data.ru-RU (remember to change the locale property into ru-RU)
+1. add the russian translations inside `web\client\translations` naming it data.ru-RU (remember to change the locale property of this file into ru-RU)
 1. create a fragment, related to the cookie module, inside `web\client\translations\fragments\cookie` naming it cookieDetails-ru-RU.html